Tuck1297/cg-3dprojections/README.md

 ## Behind the Scenes Walkthrough

+This project's main function is to provide a hands-on experience in creating and managing data with arrays and matrices in a way so that one can successfully implement a wireframe shape graphic pipeline that can be loaded and displayed in the web browser.

-Essentially, this project's main function is to render a 2-Dimensional view of a 3-Dimensional object being calculated by the computer graphic pipeline.
-That 2-Dimensional view will then either be a perspective (compensate for depth) or parallel view (otherwise known as Orthographic view - does not compensate for depth).
+Using html's canvas, this project generates 3-Dimensional wire frame shapes in a 2-Dimensional view.
+There are two view types that were focused on for this project which where perspective (which compensates for depth) or parallel (otherwise known as Orthographic view which does not compensate for depth) which are seen in the images below.

 ![image](https://user-images.githubusercontent.com/100146767/218387331-88d0b49c-09c3-4438-97a3-30788015c216.png)

+## Highlights of this project

+- Perspective and Parallel Views
+- Clipping Plane
+- View Controls
+- Common Models (Cone, Cylinder, Cube, etc...)
+- Computer Graphic Pipeline from data to display

 # The Inputs

 The inputs to render a specific 3D wireframe shape in this project requires the following in JSON format:
-- PRP: Projection Reference Point -
+- PRP: Projection Reference Point
 - SRP: Scene Reference Point
 - VUP: View up Vector
 - Clip: Clipping plane (defines a finite space in which the computer can handle)